Key Takeaway

 The ideal timing is to start your new provider consultation about two weeks before your next MEDVi shipment would arrive.
 This gives your new provider time to evaluate you, write your prescription, and ship your medication before your current supply runs out.

-If there is a brief overlap where you have medication from both providers, that is fine.
-You will not use both.
+If there's a brief overlap where you have medication from both providers, that's fine.
+You won't use both.
 The overlap is just insurance against a gap.

 Step 5: Cancel Your MEDVi Subscription